madoe03/Master-Thesis/ISSPR_MD.md

 condition First: within subject (VP (N=9) data from Exp 2 + Replay) for the UNFILTERED condition.
 Mara Comment: Would it be better to different here excatly that is is only Saccade (Exp.
 2) in the legend?

+Richard Comment: Yes, saccade (Exp.
+2) would certainly be more suitable.
+But I guess you can edit this manually later when you export the figure as svg or pdf.
+Furthermore, if you use ezPlot, then you should try to keep the style consistent to your other figures.
+Especially, different color schemes suggest that something else is plotted there.
+As you have seen below, I have tried my best to adjust the style to match the figure above, but line and point size is still not the same.
+Whatever you do in this chunk, please also apply to all the subsequent ezPlot commands.

+Finally, one important thing: Here you use the same color scale you use to compare original vs suppressed (or unfiltered vs filtered, you would have to decide for one way) to compare experiments!
+That is extremely confusing and should really be avoided.
+When you compare viewing conditions (saccade vs replay) you should really use a different color scale.

 ``` r
 # okay, below we merge the data of Experiment 2 and Replay (n=9) with unfiltered condition